 Lake Wheeler Road Pedestrian and Turn Lane Improvements

-This project is being led by: Street and Sidewalk Design Construction
+- Street and Sidewalk Design Construction (Lead)

-Contractor: Barnhill Contracting, Inc.
+- Barnhill Contracting, Inc. (Construction Contractor)

 Construction is in the final stages.
 Traffic control has been mostly removed and the new sidewalk and asphalt path are open to the public for use.
 The intersection improvements at Sierra Drive and Carolina Pines Avenue are completed, adding left turn lanes and high visibility crosswalks.
 The contractor is currently working on the final pavement striping, permanent roadway signage, and will complete final punch list items by early December to close out the project.

 Proposed Pedestrian Improvements From Raleigh Oaks Shopping Center to Centennial Parkway